 The costs of credit cards: interest and fees

 While there are many benefits of credit cards, it is important to understand the downsides first.
 There are millions of stories of people who signed up for a new credit card, ended up in debt, and spent years getting out.
 Even more, many people lean on credit cards when they are having financial trouble, only to have their money problems get worse due to the interest costs of credit cards.

 Credit card costs come in three main categories:

 - Interest — credit card issuers charge a percentage of outstanding balances as the primary cost of using a credit card.

-- Usage fees — Certain usage like late payments, returned payments, and missed payments incur fees.
+- Other fees — Late payments, returned payments and missed payments incur fees.
 Other common fees include foreign transactions, cash advances, and balance transfers.

 Responsible credit behavior and avoiding expensive cash advances and balance transfers will do a lot to keep your fees low.
 You also control which cards you choose to use, which can lower the annual fee.
 The cost that gets most people in trouble is interest.

 Most credit cards charge interest based on the daily balance and your interest rate.
 For example, let’s say you have a card with a 20% interest rate.
 If you divide by 365, you get a daily interest rate of .055%.
 At the end of every day, the bank multiplies this number by your balance to calculate that day’s interest.
 At the end of the month, every day is added up to calculate your monthly interest charge.

 But there’s a big however in this situation.
 If you pay your entire balance in full by the due date, you don’t have to pay any interest for the prior month.
 If you pay off your card in full every month, you never pay any interest.
 Interest charges occur only when you carry a balance from month to month.